cruzsbrian/aurora/README.md

  Navigate to your a libraries folder (likely /home/[name]/Arduino/libraries) and clone the [arduinoLua](https://github.com/blackketter/LuaArduino) repo.

- Now copy the lv_conf.h file from /aurora_sw/main/ to the top level of your Arduino libraries folder.
+ Now copy the lv_conf.h file from /aurora_sw/src/ to the top level of your Arduino libraries folder.
 This configures the GUI generator.

- In your arduino libraries folder, replace TFT_eSPI/User_Setup.h with the User_Setup.h file provided in aurora_sw/main/.
+ In your arduino libraries folder, replace TFT_eSPI/User_Setup.h with the User_Setup.h file provided in aurora_sw/src/.
 This configures the pins and dimensions of the display itself.

- Rename /aurora_sw/main/main.cpp to /aurora_sw/main/main.ino so that it will be detected by the Arduino IDE.
+ Rename /aurora_sw/src/main.cpp to /aurora_sw/src/main.ino so that it will be detected by the Arduino IDE.

- You can now open main.ino with the Arduino IDE.
+ You can now open src.ino with the Arduino IDE.

  Before uploading you will need to set the optimizer (tools -> optimize) to "Smallest Code".